-As shale gas drilling and fracking grows across the U.S., so are projects to export that gas overseas.
-There are 14 proposed export terminals along the East, West, and Gulf Coasts, including the Jordan Cove Export Terminal in Coos County, Oregon, and the Cabot Cove Export Terminal in Calvert County, Maryland.
+As shale gas drilling and fracking grow across the U.S., so do projects to export natural gas overseas.
+Currently, there are 14 proposed export terminals along the East, West, and Gulf Coasts, including the Jordan Cove Export Terminal in Coos County, Oregon, and the Cabot Cove Export Terminal in Calvert County, Maryland.

-On both of these projects, FERC admits there will be a substantial increase in damaging greenhouse gas emissions.[2&3] In Jordan Cove, the project would consume 1.7 billion gallons of water for construction and 1.3 million gallons daily for operation.
-Thirty eight acres of wetlands would be harmed by construction, and 36 acres would be permanently marred.
-Nearly 100 acres of forest and another 165 acres of meadows and open land would be destroyed.
-The marbled murrelet, the Northern spotted owl and five species of endangered or threatened fish would be harmed by the project, while countless other flora and fauna would have disrupted habitat.
+On both of these projects, FERC admits there will be a substantial increase in damaging greenhouse gas emissions.[2&3] For example, in Jordan Cove, the project would consume 1.7 billion gallons of water for construction and 1.3 million gallons daily for operation.
+Construction would harm 38 acres of wetlands and permanently mar 36 of those acres.
+It would also destroy nearly 100 acres of forest and another 165 acres of meadows and open land. he project would threaten the marbled murrelet, the Northern spotted owl and five species of endangered or threatened fish, while countless other flora and fauna would experience disrupted habitat.

-Ominously, Jordon Cove is at risk for an earthquake and tsunami in the Cascadia Subduction Zone, which runs just off the coast of Coos Bay.
+Ominously, Jordon Cove is also at risk for earthquake and tsunami in the Cascadia Subduction Zone, which runs just off the coast of Coos Bay.

-However, these export terminals are only one of many thousands of other unsustainable energy projects.
+However, these export terminals are only two of many thousands of other unsustainable energy projects.